-- If a measure would create an undue burden on interstate commerce or cause unjust discrimination toward aircraft operators, the FAA would not approve that measure in its Record of Approval under 14 CFR Part 150. - If a measure is reasonably consistent with obtaining the goal of reducing existing incompatible land uses and preventing the introduction of additional incompatible land uses, that measure would have a higher likelihood of being approved by the FAA for the purposes of 14 CFR Part 150. - The FAA also reviews any measure that includes the use of new or modified flight procedures to control the operation of aircraft for purposes of noise control or that affect flight procedures in any way, as these may require other types of additional reviews, such as environmental and safety reviews.
+- If a measure would create an undue burden on interstate commerce or cause unjust discrimination toward aircraft operators, the FAA would not approve that measure in its Record of Approval under 14 CFR Part 150. - If a measure would reduce existing noncompatible land uses and prevent the introduction of additional noncompatible land uses. - The FAA also reviews any measure that includes the use of new or modified flight procedures to control the operation of aircraft for purposes of noise control or that affect flight procedures in any way, as these may require other types of additional reviews, such as environmental and safety reviews.